nvnsudharsan/SOLWEIG-GPU/docs/configuration.md

 !!!
 Important Notes:
    1. When using ERA5 or WRF data, `start_time` and `end_time` must be in **UTC**.
 The package will automatically convert to local time based on the geographic location of your study area.
    2. When using wrfout, the `start_time` and `end_time` should be the first and last time stamps in the wrfout dataset.
-The package won't compare the selecetd `start_time` and `end_time` to the wrfout file timestamps and automatically fetch the corresponding data.
+The package won't compare the selected `start_time` and `end_time` to the wrfout file timestamps and automatically fetch the corresponding data.
-   3. When using ERA-5 dataset, the package can find the corresponding data for `start_time` and `end_time`.
+   3. When using the ERA-5 dataset, the package can find the corresponding data for `start_time` and `end_time`.
 For example, if ERA-5 data is downloaded from 2020-08-13 00 UTC to 2020-08-14 23 UTC and the model is to be run from 2020-08-13 06 UTC to 2020-08-14 05 UTC, the package can select data from 2020-08-13 06 UTC to 2020-08-14 05 UTC by itself (selected_date_str = '2020-08-13', start_time = '2020-08-13 00:00:00', and end_time = '2020-08-14 23:00:00')

 ## Output Configuration